-sandbox - k (0, e, e0, 0e) -е, -о -R -k d Where stdout, stderr Are Created Where stdout, stderr Are Copied HOME or unset unset unset unset unset PBS_HOME/spool PBS_O_WORKDIR, which is job submission directory HOME or unset unset <path></path> unset unset PBS_HOME/spool Destination specified in -o <path> and/or -e <path></path></path> HOME or unset e, 0, e0, 0e unset unset unset Job submitter's home direc- tory on execution host Not copied; left in submitter's home directory on execution host, and not deleted HOME or unset e, 0, e0, 0e <path></path> unset unset Job submitter's home direc- tory on execution host Not copied; left in submitter's home directory on execution host, and not deleted PRIVATE unset unset unset unset Job-specific execution directory created by PBS PBS_O_WORKDIR, which is job submission directory PRIVATE unset <path></path> unset unset Job-specific execution directory created by PBS Destination specified in -o <path> and/or -e <path></path></path> PRIVATE e, 0, e0, 0e unset unset unset Job-specific execution directory created by PBS Not copied; left in job-specific execu- tion directory; deleted when job-spe- cific execution directory is deleted PRIVATE e, 0, e0, 0e <path></path> unset unset Job-specific execution directory created by PBS Not copied; left in job-specific execu- tion directory; deleted when job-spe- cific execution directory is deleted any any any -R e/o any Deleted regardless of where created Does not exist, so not copied any any any unset -k d <o and/or e></o Final destination specified in -o <output path=""> and/or -e <error path>, if MoM can reach it</error </output> Does not exist, so not copied
+Table 3-3: How k, sandbox, o, and e Options to qsub Affect stdout and stderr sandbox - k (o, e, eo, oe) -e, -o -R -k d Where stdout, stderr Are Created Where stdout, stderr Are Copied HOME or unset unset unset unset unset PBS_HOME/spool PBS_O_WORKDIR, which is job submission directory HOME or unset unset <path></path> unset unset PBS_HOME/spool Destination specified in -o <path> and/or -e <path></path></path> HOME or unset e, o, eo, oe unset unset unset Job submitter's home directory on execution host Not copied; left in submitter's home directory on execution host, and not deleted HOME or unset e, o, eo, oe <path></path> unset unset Job submitter's home directory on execution host Not copied; left in submitter's home directory on execution host, and not deleted PRIVATE unset unset unset unset Job-specific execution directory created by PBS PBS_O_WORKDIR, which is job submission directory PRIVATE unset <path></path> unset unset Job-specific execution directory created by PBS Destination specified in -o <path> and/or -e <path></path></path> PRIVATE e, o, eo, oe unset unset unset Job-specific execution directory created by PBS Not copied; left in job-specific execution directory; deleted when job-specific execution directory is deleted PRIVATE e, o, eo, oe <path></path> unset unset Job-specific execution directory created by PBS Not copied; left in job-specific execution directory; deleted when job-specific execution directory is deleted any any any -R e/o any Deleted regardless of where created Does not exist, so not copied any any any unset -k d <0 and/or e> Final destination specified in -o <output path=""> and/or -e <error path="">, if MoM can reach it</error></output> Does not exist, so not copied

-• You can specify a path for stdout and/or stderr: see section 3.3.2, "Paths for Output and Error Files", on page 42.

-- You can merge stdout and stderr: see section 3.3.4, "Merging Output and Error Files", on page 43. - You can prevent creation of stdout and/or stderr: see section 3.3.3, "Avoiding Creation of stdout and/or stderr", on page 43. - You can choose whether to retain stdout and/or stderr on the execution host: see section 3.3.5, "Keeping Output and Error Files on Execution Host", on page 44. - You can specify that output and/or error files are written directly to the final destination.
-See section 3.3.6, "Writing Files Directly to Final Destination", on page 45. - You can specify that output and/or error files are deleted when the job finishes.
-See section 3.3.3, "Avoiding Creation of stdout and/or stderr", on page 43.
+- You can specify a path for stdout and/or stderr: see section 3.3.2, "Paths for Output and Error Files", on page 44. - You can merge stdout and stderr: see section 3.3.4, "Merging Output and Error Files", on page 45. - You can prevent creation of stdout and/or stderr: see section 3.3.3, "Avoiding Creation of stdout and/or stderr", on page 45. - You can choose whether to retain stdout and/or stderr on the execution host: see section 3.3.5, "Keeping Output and Error Files on Execution Host", on page 46. - You can specify that output and/or error files are written directly to the final destination.
+See section 3.3.6, "Writing Files Directly to Final Destination", on page 47. - You can specify that output and/or error files are deleted when the job finishes.
+See section 3.3.3, "Avoiding Creation of stdout and/or stderr", on page 45.